mamewotoko/podplayer/README.md

 ----------
 * use database to manage loaded episodes
    * display mark which is already played, new item etc...
+* add UI to add podcast URL
+    * Web browser displays text/xml as content (I want intent...)
 * display icon of each podcast
+* optimize initialization of podplaye
-* add preference
+* show summary of preference item
-    * change the threshold of gesture score
+    * gesture score
+    * read timeout
 * use expandable list
 * add close button to dialog
-* add UI to add podcast URL
-    * Web browser displays text/xml as content (I want intent...)
 * add table of gestures as preference
 * fix a bug that when only one episode is registered, list is in tap to refresh mode after loaded
 * save podcast list and updated time as state
-* use Google Reader to manage listened episode
+* use Google Reader or some other service to manage listened episode
 * add confirm dialog to open web site
 * play episode which is clicked while preparing other item
 * sort episode by date